 Who can use the Business Performance Dashboard (BPD)?

 The BPD is available to Fergus customers who are on the Professional Plan and connected to Xero.
 At the moment, the BPD does not currently support other accounting integrations.

 If you’re a business owner or a manager and a Fergus & Xero customer, this is a must for you.

 When should I use the Business Performance Dashboard?

 It’s best to review the BPD at the end of the month.
 This is when all of your activities in Fergus and Xero have been finished and you can see all your completed key metrics for that month.
 You will need to have at least three months’ worth of data for the Dashboard to show meaningful insights.

 How can I configure the Business Performance Dashboard?

-To make sure your BPD works properly, make sure that you tick the following boxes.
+To make sure your BPD works properly, make sure that you tick the following steps.
 Don’t hesitate to loop in your accountant and see if they can help you:

-- Your Fergus account is connected to Xero.
+Your Fergus account is on a Professional Plan and is connected to Xero.

 Your Xero chart of accounts must be set up with direct labour and direct materials accounts (tagged with Direct Cost as the Account Type).
 Sales accounts should have Revenue as the Account type.